Chesterfield

 Next Commission Meeting

-The next Conservation Commission meeting will be on Monday, February 26 at 7:30 pm.
+The next Conservation Commission meeting will be on Monday, October 28 at 7:30 pm.
 Please contact Amy LaFontaine if you would like to attend and be added to the agenda.

-The Chesterfield Conservation Commission would like to thank the following donors and volunteers who worked on the naming of the Tom Duston Trail.
+The Chesterfield Conservation Commission would like to thank the following donors and volunteers who worked on the naming of the Tom Duston Trail:

 Please visit the trail on Plain Road and experience the journey of a patient, persistent, inspiring, dependable soul who has been driven to keep the woods of New Hampshire protected, preserved and enjoyed for all the hikers who pass through.